 You ate a Maurice Salad at a J.L.
 Hudson's cafeteria.

-You went shopping during "DDD" (Downtown Dollar Days) when every store sold merchandise for 50% off or more.
+You went shopping during "DDD" (Downtown Detroit Days) when every store sold merchandise for 50% off or more.

 You remember when Women's Hospital before it became Hutzel Hospital.